 The Humanities Center helps graduate students in the School of Humanities find and apply for external fellowships and grants to support their graduate studies.
-Our Ph.D. students have been awarded Fulbright-Hays Doctoral Dissertation Abroad fellowships for China, Japan and Brazil; Fulbright Student awards for Taiwan, Japan and India; the Luce/ACLS Fellowship in American Art; the American Association of University Women Dissertation Fellowship; and other nationally prestigious awards.
+Our Ph.D. students have been awarded Fulbright-Hays Doctoral Dissertation Abroad fellowships for China, Japan and Brazil; Fulbright Student awards for Taiwan, South Korea, Japan and India; the Luce/ACLS Fellowship in American Art; the American Association of University Women Dissertation Fellowship; and other nationally prestigious awards.

 Research Support Resources for Graduate Students

 - UCLA GRAPES graduate student funding opportunities database

 - UC Berkeley Scholarship Connection graduate student funding opportunities database

 - Immigrants Rising List of Scholarships and Fellowships

 “I recommend having the Statement of Grant Purpose Essay and Personal Statement Essay completed well in advance so that the applicant can send their essays to their letter writers / proofreaders for feedback.
 I think having my letter writers provide feedback on earlier drafts of both essays helped me to submit clear and concise arguments that resulted in successful applications.” - Christopher Chacon, Fulbright Student Award to India (2021)

 “I also recommend working on the application in a small cohorts of 2-3 people.
 It makes the process a lot easier in terms of remembering / setting deadlines and just having someone to talk to about your application.” - Christopher Chacon, Fulbright Student Award to India (2021)